o-ran-sc/ric-plt-lib-rmr/docs/developer-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The decision to limit as much as practical the exposure of
-truely interal RMR functions was made, and as a result most
+truely internal RMR functions was made, and as a result most
 of the RMR functions carry a static label.
 In order to
-modularlise the code as much as possible, this means that the
+modularise the code as much as possible, this means that the
-primary module (e.g. rmr_nng.c) will driectly include other
+primary module (e.g. rmr_nng.c) will directly include other
-RMR modules, rather than depending on referencing the interal
+RMR modules, rather than depending on referencing the
-functions during linking.
-While this is an infrequenly used
+internal functions during linking.
+While this is an
-approach, it does mean that there are very few functions
+infrequently used approach, it does mean that there are very
-visible for the user application to reference, all of them
+few functions visible for the user application to reference,
-having the prefix rmr_, while allowing internal functions to
+all of them having the prefix rmr\_, while allowing internal
-have shorter names while still being meaningful.
+functions to have shorter names while still being meaningful.

 Coding Style
 --------------------------------------------------------------------------------------------